DavidDock/works-of-wes-anderson/TESTING.md

 * The first one makes sure the text area on the form is clear once the page is loaded.
 Manually tested by visiting the member area after editing a comment and all text areas are empty.
 * The second function is activated when the 'delete' button is pressed on any comment.
 It makes the 'delete confirm' button on the modal have the correct href with relevent comment id and slug.
 Manually tested by pressing the delete buttons, all above above expected outcomes met and works well.
 * The last function is activated when the 'edit' button is pressed on any comment.
-It changes relevent text on the form, puts the form to the correct film value and gives the action the comment id so when the submit button is pressed it goes to the correct view.
+The screen scrolls to the edit form, it changes relevent text on the form, puts the form to the correct film value and gives the action the comment id so when the submit button is pressed it goes to the correct view.
 Manually tested by pressing the edits buttons, all above expected above outcomes met and works well.

 <details><summary>Validator</summary>